esaia/interactive-real-estate/readme.txt

 To create an interactive building, use the `[irep_building]` shortcode.
 You can customize the building map by uploading images and adding interactive hotspots through the plugin's settings page.

 = Can I use this plugin for multiple buildings? =
-Yes, the plugin supports creating interactive maps for multiple buildings or properties.
+Yes, the plugin supports creating interactive buildings.
 You can manage each building's settings individually and display them anywhere on your site using shortcodes.
-But keep in mind more than 1  premium feature.
+But keep in mind you can create 1 project with free plan.

 = Do I need to know how to code? =
 No, the plugin is designed to be easy to use, even for non-technical users.
 The admin interface is simple and intuitive, and you can get started by just uploading your images and using the shortcode.